Ucnt/chronicle-host-specific-traffic-alert-creator/README.md

 # Chronicle GCP Host Specific Traffic Alert Creator

 ## Purpose
-This script creates host specific unpexpected traffic alerts in Chronicle based on historic Zeek HTTP and HTTPS (SSL) logs.
+This script creates host specific unexpected traffic alerts in Chronicle based on historic Zeek HTTP and HTTPS (SSL) logs.

 ## Chronicle Blog Post
 Chronicle has a [blog post, link to be updated when live](https://chroniclesec.medium.com/) discussing the below problem statement and solution.